 I've always been captivated by the magic of magnetism.
 Why do strong magnets have such an attractive force?
 Why are certain elements magnetic, and others are not?
-Ever since the extra strong neodymium magnets have started appearing on the market, the fun has gotten even better!
+And ever since the extra strong neodymium magnets have started appearing on the market, the fun has gotten even better!

-This article is meant to offer a few cool things you can do with magnets, and we'll be looking at a few of my favorite experiments, tricks, and other fun stuff you can try.
+This article is meant to suggest a few cool things you can do with magnets.
+We'll be looking at a few of my favorite experiments, tricks, and other fun stuff you can try.
 Hopefully they'll make magnetism as fascinating to you as it is to me.
 Let's get started!

 1. Investigate the Magnetic Content of Food

 There is a lot of iron in our food.
 It's an essential element to our diet and health, and if we don't get it we suffer serious health effects, such as anemia.

 However, it's still iron, and that means it's still magnetic!
 Most foods have such a negligible amount of iron that a magnet won't affect it.
 However, some foods are 'iron enriched,' meaning they have been augmented for health reasons.